Holographic Algorithms Beyond Matchgates: Introduction

-The techniques used in this paper are mainly algebraic.
-The central object of study can be rephrased as the orbits of affine and product type signatures when acted upon by the general linear group.
-A particularly important insight in this paper is that an orthogonal transformation in the standard basis is equivalent to a diagonal transformation in the $\tbmatrix{1}{1}{i}{-i}$ basis, a type of correspondence as in the Fourier transform.
-Since diagonal transformations are much easier to understand, this gives us a great advantage in understanding orbits under orthogonal transformations.
-The groups of transformations that stabilize the affine and product type signatures also play an important role in our proofs.
+Our techniques are mainly algebraic.
+A particularly useful insight is that an orthogonal transformation in the standard basis is equivalent to a diagonal transformation in the $\tbmatrix{1}{1}{i}{-i}$ basis.
+Since diagonal transformations are much easier to understand, this gives us some leverage to understand orbits under orthogonal transformations.
+Also, the groups of transformations that stabilize the affine and product-type signatures play important roles in our proofs.
 Comparing to similar results for matchgates \cite{CL11a}, the proofs are very different in that each proof relies heavily on distinct properties of matchgates or the affine and product-type signatures.

-In Section~\ref{sec:preliminaries}, we review basic notation and state previous results, many of which come from~\cite{CGW12}, the full version of~\cite{CGW13}.
-In Section~\ref{sec:problems}, we present some example problems that are tractable by holographic algorithms using affine or product type signatures.
+In Section~\ref{sec:preliminaries}, we review basic notation and state previous results, many of which come from~\cite{CGW16}.
+In Section~\ref{sec:problems}, we present some example problems that are tractable by holographic algorithms using affine or product-type signatures.
 The proof of Theorem~\ref{thm:main:general} spans two sections.
-The affine case is handled in Section~\ref{sec:general:affine} and the product type case is handled in Section~\ref{sec:general:product}.
+The affine case is handled in Section~\ref{sec:general:affine} and the product-type case is handled in Section~\ref{sec:general:product}.
 The proof of Theorem~\ref{thm:main:symmetric} also spans two sections.
-Once again, the affine case is handled in Section~\ref{sec:symmetric:affine} and the product type case is handled in Section~\ref{sec:symmetric:product}.
+Once again, the affine case is handled in Section~\ref{sec:symmetric:affine} and the product-type case is handled in Section~\ref{sec:symmetric:product}.